The Most Common Bottlenecks in the Buyer's Journey & What to Do About Them

 First of all, you can simply ask a lead why they haven’t bought from you yet.
 Use a survey, a form, or just a quick email to determine why the lead isn’t ready.
 Doing this not only helps you to overcome objections, but it also reveals tools or content you can develop to remove bottlenecks.

 Second, when leads aren’t ready to purchase because they don’t have a pressing need or project or the budget to purchase at the time they first interact with you, it’s okay.
 You should still stay on their radar until they are ready—focus less on pushing them to the decision stage of the buyer’s journey and more on engaging them until they want to or can buy from you.
 With the not-ready leads, you should be serving up insightful and interesting content that has nothing to do with your product.
-Follow the example of nurturing campaigns from companies like CoSchedule or Wordstream, which rarely send promotional email and focus mostly on informational reads, not like Orbitz or Marketo that send so much promotional email that the “engaging” content they do send is lost.
+Follow the example of nurturing campaigns from companies like CoSchedule or Wordstream, which rarely send promotional email and focus mostly on informational reads, not like Marketo that send so much promotional email that the “engaging” content they do send is lost.
 If the lead isn’t ready to buy, keep their attention by providing value with the content you provide them so that they turn to you first when they are ready.

 A Long Sales Cycle